-- 1. The student will identify and explain the role, authority, and interagency responsibilities for the three levels of law enforcement listed below: - a.
+- 1. The student will identify and explain the primary purpose and function of federal, state, and local agencies within the law enforcement component of the criminal justice system including: - a.
 Federal.
-Federal Bureau of Investigation; Drug Enforcement Administration; Bureau of Alcohol, Tobacco and Firearms; Immigration and Naturalization Service; U.S. Marshal's Office; U.S. Postal Inspector; Secret Service; and Internal Revenue Service. - b.
+Federal Bureau of Investigation; Drug Enforcement Administration; Bureau of Alcohol, Tobacco, Firearms and Explosives; Bureau of Citizenship and Immigration Services; U.S. Marshal's Office; U.S. Postal Inspector; Secret Service; Department of Homeland Security and Internal Revenue Service. - b.
 State.
-Department of Public Safety; Colorado Attorney General's Office; Department of Revenue; Department of Motor Vehicles; Department of Natural Resources; Campus Police Departments; and Department of Corrections. - c.
-Local.
-Municipal Police Agencies; Sheriff's departments; Department of Social Services; and local probation offices.
+Department of Public Safety; Colorado Attorney General's Office; Department of Revenue; Department of Motor Vehicles; Department of Natural Resources; Campus Police Departments; and Department of Corrections.